elsachialee/Adapply/README.md

 ## Resume of Jia Li

-#### Part-time Working Experience:

 #### Full-time Working Experience:

 1. 2008.11 - - 2011.07:   Shanghai Bones Studios Co., Ltd

 Position: Co-funder

-  * Set up and implement policy and regulations; draft staff handbook
+  * Set up and implement office policy and regulations; draft staff handbook
-  * Generate the agreements and benefits with employees
+  * Generate the agreements and labor contracts with employees
   * Supervise the sourcing of suppliers and contracts
-  * Conduct employee performance reviews with other funders
+  * Conduct employee performance reviews with co-funders
   * As the key person dealing with all the affairs
-  * Submit administration cost summaries and monthly budget reports to other funders
+  * Charge of administration cost summaries
+  * Prepare monthly budget reports
-  * Establish and keep good relations with related government departments

 2. 2006.04 - - 2008.10:   Electronic Arts computer software (Shanghai) Co., Ltd

 Position: Assistant Personnel Development Manager   (2007.04 - - 2008.10）